-To create the cluster with an IPv4 address, complete the following steps:
+To create a cluster with an IPv4 address, complete the following steps:

 - 1. Put the panel into edit mode by pressing and releasing the select button.
 The first IPv4 address number is highlighted. - 2.
 Press the up button if you want to increase the value that is displayed; press the down button if you want to decrease that value.
 If you want to quickly increase the highlighted value, hold the up button.
-If you want to quickly decrease the highlighted value, hold the down button. - Note: If you want to disable the fast increase/decrease function, press and hold the down button, press and release the select button, and then release the down button.
-The disabling of the fast increase/decrease function lasts until cluster creation is completed or until the feature is again enabled.
-If the up or down buttons are pressed and held while the function is disabled, the value increases or decreases once every two seconds.
-To again enable the fast increase/decrease function, press and hold the up button, press and release the select button, and then release the up button. - 3.
-Press the right or left buttons to move to the number field that you want to update. - 4.
+If you want to quickly decrease the highlighted value, hold the down button.

+Note: To change the address scrolling speed, see the note at the end of this section.

+- 3. Press the right or left buttons to move to the number field that you want to update. - 4.
 Use the right button to move to the next field and use the up or down button to change the value of this field. - 5.
 Repeat step 4 for each of the remaining fields of the IPv4 Address. - 6.
 After you have changed the last field of the IPv4 Address, press and release the select button to put the data in view rather than edit mode. - 7.
 Press the right button.
 IPv4 Subnet: is displayed. - 8.
 Press and release the select button. - 9.
+Use the up or down button to quickly increase or decrease the value of the first field of the IPv4 Subnet to the value that you have chosen.

+Note: To change the address scrolling speed, see the note at the end of this section.

-Use the up or down button to quickly increase or decrease the value of the first field of the IPv4 Subnet to the value that you have chosen. - 10.
-Use the right button to move to the next field and use the up or down buttons to change the value of this field. - 11.
+- 10. Use the right button to move to the next field and use the up or down buttons to change the value of this field. - 11.
 Repeat step 10 for each of the remaining fields of the IPv4 Subnet. - 12.
 After you have changed the last field of IPv4 Subnet, press the select button to put the data in view mode. - 13.
 Press the right button.
 IPv4 Gateway: is displayed. - 14.
 Press and release the select button. - 15.
 Press the up button if you want to increase the value that is displayed; press the down button if you want to decrease that value.
 If you want to quickly increase the highlighted value, hold the up button.
 If you want to quickly decrease the highlighted value, hold the down button.

-- Note: If you want to disable the fast increase/decrease function, press and hold the down button, press and release the select button, and then release the down button.
-The disabling of the fast increase/decrease function lasts until cluster creation is completed or until the feature is again enabled.
-If the up or down buttons are pressed and held while the function is disabled, the value increases or decreases once every two seconds.
-To again enable the fast increase/decrease function, press and hold the up button, press and release the select button, and then release the up button. - 16.
-Use the right button to move to the next field and use the up or down button to change the value of this field. - 17.
+Note: To change the address scrolling speed, see the note at the end of this

+- 16. Use the right button to move to the next field and use the up or down button to change the value of this field. - 17.
 Repeat step 16 for each of the remaining fields of the IPv4 Gateway. - 18.
 After you have changed the last field of IPv4 Gateway, press the select button to put the data in view mode. - 19.
 Press and release the right button until IPv4 Create Now? is displayed. - 20.
 Ensure that you have a pen and paper to record the cluster password before you create the cluster.